helixbass/animate-backgrounds/README.md

 Once the hooks for `jQuery` or `AnimeJS` have been loaded (by one of the means described above), you can animate `background-image` gradients (`linear-gradient()`/`radial-gradient()`/`repeating-linear-gradient()`/`repeating-radial-gradient()`), `background-position`, and/or `background-size` like you would any other CSS property (ie by specifying the desired end CSS value).
 Or you can use [shorthand syntax](#shorthand-syntax) to just declaratively specify the desired changes from the initial value

+## Examples

+See [here][docs] for interactive examples of how to animate different aspects of gradients, `background-size` and `background-position` using your choice of jQuery vs AnimeJS and standard vs shorthand syntax

 ## Shorthand syntax